mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/insurance-cost-prediction.md

 ![](https://github.com/kinkusuma/mindsdb/blob/add-regression-tutorial-sql/docs/mindsdb-docs/docs/assets/sql/tutorials/insurance-cost-prediction/show-databases-sql.png)

-There are 4 databases, and the mysql database is the database that I've connected to Mindsdb.
+There are 4 databases, and the MySQL database is the database that I've connected to MindsDB.

-Let's check mysql database.
+Let's check the MySQL database.

 ![](https://github.com/kinkusuma/mindsdb/blob/add-regression-tutorial-sql/docs/mindsdb-docs/docs/assets/sql/tutorials/insurance-cost-prediction/show-tables-sql.png)

 There are 3 tables, and because the tutorial is about insurance cost prediction, we will use the insurance table.
-And let's check, what is inside this table.
+Let's check what is inside this table.

 ![](https://github.com/kinkusuma/mindsdb/blob/add-regression-tutorial-sql/docs/mindsdb-docs/docs/assets/sql/tutorials/insurance-cost-prediction/show-insurance-table.png)